luispflamminger/gateway-kong-charts/README.md

 **Warning:** Uncomment "`migrations: upgrade`" if you deploy again after a successfull deployment or set it to "`migrations: bootstrap`".
 Otherwise migrations will be executed again.

-**Note:** Those jobs are only be ment to be used for upgrading in the context of either Enterprise OR Community Edition.
+**Note:** Those jobs are only ment to be used for upgrading in the context of either Enterprise OR Community Edition.

 ## Parameters